CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.6-miscellaneous.md

 On the "Account" page, click on the `Watched repositories` menu item in the left menu panel.

-The "Watched repositories" pages should show that you are watching the "Bitbucket Lab" repository.
+The "Watched repositories" pages should show that you are watching the "Coffee Bar" repository.
 Notice that you could edit your watch settings for the repository here.

 Click on the `Notification settings` menu item in the left menu panel.
 On the "Notification settings" page, you could optionally change the settings to receive emailed notifications immediately instead of in periodic batches.